r0c/search-guard-ssl-docs/quickstart.md

 ## Testing the installation

-Your nodes are now ready to talk SSL to each other!
+Your nodes are now ready to talk TLS to each other!
 Just start ES as normal, and watch the logfile.
 The nodes should start up without error.
 You can safely ignore the following infos and warnings in the logfile:

 ```
 INFO: Open SSL not available because of java.lang.ClassNotFoundException:
  org.apache.tomcat.jni.SSL
 ```

-This simply means that you use JCE (Java Cryptography extensions) as your SSL implementation.
+This simply means that you use JCE (Java Cryptography extensions) as your TLS implementation.
 On startup, SG looks for OpenSSL support on your system.
 Since we have not installed it yet, SG falls back to the built-in Java SSL implementation.

 ```
 WARN: AES 256 not supported, max key length for AES is 128.